What is MDF? The Ultimate Guide

 What is MDF?

 MDF board or medium-density fibreboard is a type of wood panel product that’s manufactured using wood fibres.
-Unlike plywood which is constructed using timber plies or layers, MDF board typically uses repurposed wood dust fibres that are then bonded together using a heat-treated formaldehyde resin and applied pressure.
-This process makes MDF denser and stronger than other similar wood fibre materials like particle board.
+Unlike plywood which is constructed using timber plies or layers, these boards typically uses repurposed wood dust fibres that are then bonded together using a heat-treated formaldehyde resin and applied pressure.
+This process makes medium density board denser and stronger than other similar wood fibre materials like particle board.

 what is mdf